 Do you really need an ebook reader with no blue light at all?

-An ebook reader that has absolutely no blue light is always a great choice – especially when it comes to reading your favorite books in a well lit environment.
+An ereader that has absolutely no blue light is always a great choice – especially when it comes to reading your favorite books in a well lit environment and reducing the eye strain to maximum.

 However, things get a bit more complicated when it gets dark.
 Because they have no additional light, they become pretty much useless unless you have another source of light.
-And pointing it directly into the device’s screen will result sometimes in glare or give you other problems.
+And pointing it directly into the device’s screen will result sometimes in glare or give you other reading problems or even strain your eyes.

 A frontlit display allows you to customize the intensity of the light (at least it normally does with the recommended products above) without causing your eyes the harm that your regular backlit displays do by shooting blue light straight into your eyes.